 Babies normally breathe at a faster rate than adults and older children.
 It is normal for a newborn baby to take slight pauses in their breathing for a few seconds, or to breathe rapidly for a short period.
-By 6 weeks of age they should have a more regular breathing pattern.
+By 6 weeks of age, they should have a more regular breathing pattern.

-Sometimes a baby’s breathing rate may increase for a longer period of time if they are unwell and you may also notice they are working harder to breathe.
+Sometimes a baby’s breathing rate may increase for a longer period of time if they are unwell and you may also notice they are working harder to breath.
 For babies, the most tiring thing they do is feeding, so this can be the first time you notice them struggling to breathe.
 If they are too breathless to feed, they need to be seen urgently by a healthcare professional.

 It can be very scary watching your baby having difficulty breathing and below are some signs to look out for if you are worried.

-• Is pale, mottled and feels abnormally cold to touch
+Becomes pale, blue, mottled and/or unusually cold to touch

-• Develops a rash that does not disappear with pressure (the ‘Glass Test’)
+Has a rash that does not go away with pressure (the ‘Glass Test’)

 Go to the nearest Hospital Emergency (A&E) Department or phone 999

-• Is getting worse or if you are worried
+Getting worse and you are worried

 Please call your GP surgery or contact NHS 111 - call 111.